syedanastanweer/bike-scroll-animation-section-threejs-gsap/README.md

 # Bike Demo Three.js

-This fictive project was created to showcase my current skills using Three.js and GSAP.
-It was inspired by the [tutorial](https://www.youtube.com/watch?v=rxTb9ys834w&t=9266s) created by Andrew Woan based on Bokoko33's [portfolio](https://bokoko33.me/).
+This fictive project was created to showcase my current skills using Three.js and GSAP. created by Syed Anas Tanweer

 **[> View the live demo](https://bike-scrollanimation-threejs.vercel.app/)**